Hiram M. Chittenden: Later life

-In June 1916, Chittenden penned a letter to the editor of the New York Times, praising the U.S. Congress for passing the Randall-Humphreys bill by a huge margin.
+In June 1916, Chittenden penned a letter to the editor of the New York Times, praising the U.S. Congress for passing the Ransdell-Humphreys bill by a huge margin.
 In international matters, his views during his last years became more nationalist towards the idea of war readiness and its effect on peace, a departure to what he espoused in his book War or Peace that preparing for war would prevent war, sentiments he had expressed in another letter to the New York Times editor.
 In 1917 he condemned President Woodrow Wilson's speech "Peace without Victory".
 When Germany continued its unrestricted submarine warfare campaign he wrote "I hope so" to the prospect of the United States entering the war.
 This was Chittenden's last public cause.
 One of the great events for Chittenden during his last years was the opening of the Lake Washington Canal, which was inaugurated before a huge crowd.

 On October 9, 1917, Chittenden died in Seattle shortly after midnight, at the age of 58.
 Funeral services were held two days later, with Reverend Mark Matthews delivering the service.
 Because the country was then at war, there was no military service conducted.
 The service was simple with a prayer and two hymns sung, in accordance with Chittenden's wishes.